 And then they turned 3 and began exercising a little more, shall we say, independence?
 They began refusing some of those nutrient dense foods and began noticing other foods.

 Fast forward to teenage hood and I am feeling pretty good about where we have landed as a family.
 While my kids do enjoy candy & chips a little more than I would like them too, and I have to remind them to pack veggies and fruit in their school lunches, they are great eaters with a palette for all kinds of flavours.
 They are adventurous and will try new food experiences pretty willingly.
 They rarely complain about what is on the table and they know their way around the kitchen.
+Let me be clear that it wasn’t always this way.

 Top Five Strategies For Creating Adventurous Eaters